What's a credit union?

 Verified by VISA is a service offered by VISA to secure transactions online via debit card.

 Verified by VISA allows the cardholder to add a secure password to their account to ensure privacy and to add another level of security when making purchases online.
 This service works with your current card and is typically free of charge to credit union members.
-You can be sure that your transaction is secure whereever you see the Verified by VISA logo.
+You can be sure that your transaction is secure wherever you see the Verified by VISA logo.
 If you have any other questions,go to VISA's website and see how it works.
 Sign up for Verified by VISA and start securing your online transactions today!

 What is Regulation D?